Welcome To The Divide

 fully in time, but then, we must have patience for this to occur.
 For now, it

-is sufficient for you to understand that this conception of death is an
+is sufficient to understand that this conception of death is an essential

-damnation.
-In fact, writing has always been more of an undead art, one that
+tolls eternal edicts.
+In fact, writing has always been more of an undead art,

-neither lives on its own nor dissolves itself completely down to any final
+one that neither lives on its own nor dissolves itself completely down to any

-death.
-Writing may also be considered a stillborn art-form, preserved forever
+final death.
+And yet writing may also be considered a stillborn art in

 You need